marcusoftnet/marcusoftnet.github.io/_posts/2016-08-27-thank-you-rob.md

 And in doing so I realised, when I started to read the Imposter book to learn even more, that I just needed to write a proper Thank you down.
 Because I learned so much from you!

 Thank you Rob!

 Your teaching, presenting, screen casting, pod casting, blogging and writing helped me immensely.
+For this

 I'm deeply grateful.